newjersey/navigator.business.nj.gov/content/src/fundings/film-tax-credit.md

 sector:
   - arts-entertainment-and-recreation
 publishStageArchive: ""
-descriptionMd: The Film Tax Credit Program provides a transferable credit against the corporation business tax and the gross income tax to incentivize production companies to film content in New Jersey.
+sidebarCardBodyText: The Film Tax Credit Program provides a transferable credit against the corporation business tax and the gross income tax to incentivize production companies to film content in New Jersey.
 ---